Leevladislove/Leevladislove/README.md

 # Hi there, I'm Vladislav!
 ## Python backend developer

-I am a junior Python developer with a passion for creating innovative and efficient solutions.
+I'm a junior Python developer with a passion for creating innovative and efficient solutions.
 My skills include software development using Python, as well as utilizing various frameworks and tools to build high-quality applications.

 ------------------------------------------------------------------------------------------------------
 ### Social networks: